FahadSarfraz/wayblee-web/_pages/privacy-policy.md

 We may share your personal data in the following situations:

-Your personal data may be transmitted to technical partners, particularly our host, allowing us to provide access to Waybum in accordance with the contractual terms and conditions signed between the technical partner and the Company, which cannot derogate from the terms and conditions of this privacy policy.
+Your personal data may be transmitted to technical partners, particularly our host, allowing us to provide access to Wayblee in accordance with the contractual terms and conditions signed between the technical partner and the Company, which cannot derogate from the terms and conditions of this privacy policy.
-You may link your Waybum account to an account opened on a third-party social network website.
-In such a situation, certain information about your activities on Waybum may be shared with that third-party website.
-The posting and display of information that you provide to Waybum through these links depend on the settings and permissions that you have defined on the third-party website.
+You may link your Wayblee account to an account opened on a third-party social network website.
+In such a situation, certain information about your activities on Wayblee may be shared with that third-party website.
+The posting and display of information that you provide to Wayblee through these links depend on the settings and permissions that you have defined on the third-party website.
 Your personal data may be communicated, where appropriate, to the police (on judicial requisition) or to any person legally authorised to receive such information (on court order).
 Lastly, if the Company undertakes or is involved in a merger, acquisition, restructuring, transfer of assets, or bankruptcy or insolvency procedure, it may sell, transfer, or share all or part of its assets, including your personal data.
 In that case, we shall inform you before your personal data are transferred and governed by another personal data protection charter.